levosimendan-dr/HFpEF-CKD-Readmission-Prediction-/README.md

-# Development and Temporal Validation of a Machine Learning Model for Readmission in HFpEF and CKD
+# Temporal Validation of a Machine Learning Readmission Model in Heart Failure With Preserved Ejection Fraction and Chronic Kidney Disease

 This repository contains the source code and reproduction pipeline for the paper:
-**"Development and Temporal Validation of a Machine Learning Model for Readmission in Heart Failure With Preserved Ejection Fraction and Chronic Kidney Disease"**
+**"Temporal Validation of a Machine Learning Readmission Model in Heart Failure With Preserved Ejection Fraction and Chronic Kidney Disease"**

 **Authors:** Ping Xie*, Yaoting Deng, Weijie Lu, Yang Zhong, JiaJia Liu, Pengcheng Sheng, Mengyang Liu, Kang Yang, Yujie Hu, Nan Ma (*Corresponding Author)